WLACCS942/NineAlgorithmsAndCounting/README.md

 HOW:

 1. Command line (Windows):
-    1. Change to local directory.
+    1. Change to local repo clone directory.
     2. Input '$python.exe -i FileName.py -h' [To see proper usage]
     3. Exit python.exe with '$Ctrl+C' and run 2 again with proper usage.